marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 if(dot(this_s.nor, candidateNorDepth.xyz) < 0.95 || length(this_s.pos - candidatePos) > 0.3) continue;
 ```

-The disk's search radius is influenced by the occlusion map—highly occluded fragments use a smaller radius compared to unoccluded ones.
+The disk's search radius is influenced by the occlusion map — highly occluded fragments use a smaller radius compared to unoccluded ones.

 >[!NOTE]
 > In occluded regions, such as concave corners, high sample variance occurs, making it unnecessary to access distant reservoirs that are likely to be rejected due to incompatible surface normals.

 The first spatial reuse accesses 8 neighboring reservoirs.

-By the end of the process, the reservoir is validated, tracing a shadow ray towards the sample to check if something is in the way.

->[!WARNING]
-> I'm using more reservoir validations than probably needed; at the moment, i'm trying to put everything in, and then see where we can cut some corners

 ## Second spatial reuse of the reservoirs (half-res)